 Every fantasy coach wants to get the most points out of their players.
 But your RB that rushed for 119 yards gets the same 11 points under standard scoring as your opponent’s RB that rushed for 110 yards.

-Fractional points provide an easy and legitimate way to increase scoring by valuing every yard gained instead of a block of 10 or 20 yards.
-In the situation above, your RB would now score 11.90 points versus your opponent’s getting 11.00 points.
+Fractional scoring provides an easy and legitimate way to increase scoring by valuing every yard gained instead of a block of 10 or 20 yards.
+In the situation above, your 119 yard rusher would now score 11.90 points versus your opponent’s RB getting 11.00 points.

 Those fractional points are even more valuable if you’re starting a 5th string player due to injury or bye.
 Your sub player probably won’t score much and you want to squeeze every last drop of points out of him.